exercism/v3/docs/concept-exercises.md

 ### `.docs/introduction.md`

 This file provides an introduction to the concept.
-It should be explicit about what the exercise teaches and maybe provide a brief introduction to the concepts, but not give away so much that the user doesn't have to do any work to solve the exercise.
+It should be explicit about what the exercise teaches and provide a short, concise introduction to the concept(s).
+The aim is to give the user the just enough context to figure things out themselves and solve the exercise.
+We've found that this is the optimal learning experience.
+As an example, only providing the user with a keyword is preferred over including any code samples or an extensive description.

 See the C# floating-point-numbers exercise's [introduction.md file][csharp-docs-introduction.md] for an example.